-Ground sampling operations will be undertaken by three teams acting independently.
-Teams A and B will be responsible for soil moisture monitoring, while Team C will be in charge of vegetation and roughness sampling.
-Each of the two ground soil moisture teams have been assigned two focus areas.
-The aircraft crew (Team D) will operate from the Narrandera airport and be coordinated by Prof Jeff Walker.
+Ground sampling operations will be undertaken by two teams acting independently, and will be coordinated by Dr Xiaoling Wu.
+Teams A and B will be responsible for soil moisture monitoring, vegetation and roughness sampling five days per week.
+Each of the two ground soil moisture teams have been assigned one of the two focus areas.
+The aircraft crew (Team C) will operate from the Narrandera airport and be coordinated by Prof Jeff Walker.